 3. Is PMA a college?

 PMA can be considered a college since it prepares you for a particular profession in the future (i.e., being a military officer).
-However, unlike universities and tertiary institutions, PMA will not allow you to take any other profession immediately after graduation as you are required to serve as an active military officer for 5 years.
+However, unlike universities and tertiary institutions, PMA will not allow you to take any other profession immediately after graduation, as you must serve as an active military officer for five years.

 4. Can PMA cadets use phones?

-New PMA (fourth-class) cadets are not allowed to use their mobile phones while in training.
+New PMA (fourth-class) cadets cannot use mobile phones while training.

 5. Can a college graduate apply for PMA?

-No, only graduating or graduate Grade 12 students are eligible to take the PMAEE which is a prerequisite to entering the PMA.
+No, only graduating or graduate Grade 12 students are eligible to take the PMAEE, a prerequisite to entering the PMA.

 6. How many times can I take the PMAEE?

 You can take the PMAEE as many times as you wish as long as you still meet the following qualifications: